 Mrs Mary Casey

-Mary Casey is a triple graduate of Ulster University in International Business, Management Practice and Public Policy, a graduate of Birmingham University in Education Marketing and Harvard University John F Kennedy School of Government in Leadership.
+Mary is a triple graduate of Ulster University in International Business, Management Practice and Public Policy, a graduate of Birmingham University in Education Marketing and Harvard University John F Kennedy School of Government in Leadership.
 Mary has worked in industry, higher education, public and voluntary sectors in Dublin and the North West region and volunteers her time and skills to Culmore rural border village, Into the West Railway Lobby Group, Western Rail Alliance and is Founder Director of the Amelia Earhart STEAM Zone Charity.

 She has been a Board Member of North West Community Network, First Housing Aid Support Services and a Committee Member of the Du Pont Community Panel, Foyle and District Road Safety Committee and founder member of Culmore Residents Association, Foyle West Villages Initiative, Culmore Area Forum and Culmore Women's Handcrafters.
 Mary is a member of Foyle Civic Trust, Women in Enterprise, Founder Director of Culmore Tourism and Craft Collective, Harvard Ash Center Global Network of Government Innovators, Harvard Club of Ireland and Ulster University Convocation Executive.